Developing and Encouraging Diverse Human Resources

 Reemployment System for Retirees

 The retirement age for employees at YAMADA HOLDINGS is 63 years-old but the Company has introduced a reemployment system that allows employees to work up to the age of 75.
 Senior talent with sophisticated skills and knowledge are playing an active role by helping to lead other employees.
+The recruitment age is scheduled to be extended to 65 years old in April 2025.

 Employee Data (full-time employees only)